Advanced assessment of Beam Induced Background at a Muon Collider: Comparison between FLUKA and MARS15 results

+In this section, the total number of particles and the energy, time and space distributions obtained with FLUKA are compared to those obtained by MARS15 and mostly reported in \cite{ref:mok2012, ref:mok2012_2, ref:diben}.
+The comparison considers only primary muons decaying within 25~m from the IP as in the available MARS15 dataset.
+The energy threshold cuts are set as stated in Ref.~\cite{ref:diben}, reported here for the redear's convenience: 100~keV for $\gamma$, $e^+/e^-$, charged hadron (proton, $\pi^+/\pi^-$, $K^+/K^-$), $\mu^+/\mu^-$ and 1~meV for neutron.

+Table~\ref{tab:num} reports the breakdown by particle type of the total number of particles that exit the machine produced by the primary muons' decay within 25~m from the IP; the corresponding energy and time distributions are shown in Figs.~\ref{energy} and~\ref{time}.
+The distributions of the particles exiting the machine as a function of longitudinal primary muon decay coordinate are reported in Fig.~\ref{mudec}.
+All results are normalized to a beam intensity of 2~$\times10^{12}$~muons.
-The major contributors to BIB are photons, neutrons and electrons/positrons, as confirmed by both simulation programs.
-The kinetic energy and time distribution of all particles types have similar shapes.
-The observed discrepancies on the total number of particles types are within a factor of 3.
-Several studies have been performed to understand these differences without finding a unique effect.
-The most probable reason should stay in the evenience that the two simulation are not using exactly the same IR configuration, due to the difficulties in retrieving in detail such information.
-In particular, it is possible that the passive elements are not exactly the same between the two simulation.
-This seems confirmed by the distributions of the particles entering the detector as a function of longitudinal primary muon decay coordinate in Fig.~\ref{mudec} where dissimilarities are evident.

-A previous comparison ~\cite{ref:MvsF125} performed by MAP of BIB generated at $125$ GeV CM energy with MARS15 and FLUKA had highlighted an agreement between the two at the level of factor two, which is very similar to the result presented here.
+The major contributors to the BIB are photons, neutrons and electrons/positrons, as confirmed by both simulation programs.
+The kinetic energy and time distributions of all particles have similar shapes.
+Overall, the number of particles predicted by FLUKA and MARS15 agree within a factor of two or better.
+It should be kept in mind that the two simulations do not use exactly the same IR geometry, material composition and configuration, due to the difficulties in retrieving in detail such information.
+As a matter of fact, a previous comparison~\cite{ref:MvsF125} performed by the MAP collaboration between MARS15 and FLUKA results of the BIB generated at $125$~GeV CM energy had highlighted a remarkable agreement between the two codes when the two geometries are modelled with the same level of accuracy.

-Fig.~\ref{colormap} shows a color-map of the exit point in the x,z plane of the particles, again for one beam coming from the right side.
-Most of them exit the beam-pipe in the nozzles closer to the IP, as is particularly visible in the bottom row with an higher zoom in.
-The beam reaching the nozzle from the right side is channeled towards the left tip of the nozzle where a high number of interactions occurs.
-This behaviour suggested to investigate in detail the origin of the BIB in the IR elements, which is possible with the presented tool.
+Fig.~\ref{colormap} shows a color--map of the exit point of the particles in the x--z plane, for the $\mu^-$ beam, coming from the right.
+Most of them exit from the beam pipe and the nozzles close to the IP, as is particularly visible in the magnified bottom row of plots.
+The beam reaching the nozzle from the right is collimated towards the left tip of the nozzle where a large number of interactions occurs.
+This evidence demonstrates the need to investigate the origin of the BIB in the IR elements, for how far in the machine geometry we should consider muon decays and what is the effect of the nozzles.
+These issues are discussed in detail in Sections~\ref{sec:origin} and~\ref{sec:noz}.